cockpit-project/cockpit/doc/protocol.md

 Protocol Documentation
 ======================

-The protocol is an implementation detail of Cockpit.
+The protocol is a simple transport for other APIs.
 It's a simple wrapper over some other protocols, like DBus, REST, and so on.
-Use those instead.

-Don't use this.
-This document ends here.
-It will self-destruct within 10 seconds.
-Leave now while you still can.
+At the present time this is unstable, but will need to become stable in the near future.

 Channels
 --------